 - emotional support through peer mentorship.

-Edinboro University is a one of the schools in the Pennsylvania State System of Higher Education.
+Edinboro University is one of the schools in the Pennsylvania State System of Higher Education.
 About 4,500 students are enrolled in Edinboro, most of whom are undergraduates pursuing a bachelor’s degree.
 For students on the Autism Spectrum, Edinboro offers comprehensive support through its BASIS Program.
 Standing for Boro Autism Support Initiative for Success, BASIS provides peer mentoring, one-on-one coaching, and help with daily living skills.
 It also facilitates any special accommodations that are needed in housing, the classroom, or for testing.

 Fairleigh Dickinson University